ManimCommunity/manim_editor/docs/source/use/create_project.rst

 It presents an address which you can open in your browser.
 Here you can select any ``Manim Editor`` Projects you have already created.

-When you create a new project, the Editor asks you to select the scenes you want to be included in the new project.
+When you create a new project, the editor asks you to select the scenes you want to be included in the new project.
+The order of the scenes can be adjusted with the priority; the smaller the priority the earlier that scene gets played.